platformsh/platformsh-docs/docs/src/guides/symfony/services/redis.md

 description: "Use Redis with your Symfony project."
 ---

-Now that your code contains all needed configuration to deploy on Platform.sh, it's time to make your Symfony site itself ready to use a Redis cache system.
+Once you've set up your Symfony app [to be deployed on Platform.sh](../get-started.md), you can configure it to use a Redis cache system.
+To do so, follow these steps:

-## Create a new branch
+## 1. Create a new branch

-From your terminal, at the root of your Symfony application, create a new Git branch:
+Run the following command at the root of your Symfony app:

 ```bash
 symfony cloud:branch feat-add-redis
 ```

-## Configure your Symfony Application to use Redis
+## 2. Configure your Symfony app to use Redis

-1. Create a DockerFile for Redis
+1. Create a DockerFile for Redis.

-   The generated docker-compose.yml file already contains PostgreSQL as a service:
+   The generated `docker-compose.yml` file already contains Redis as a service:

    ```yaml
    version: '3'